New powers were created for local authorities under Part 8 of the Anti-Social Behaviour Act 2003 to tackle problems associated with high hedges.

 The local authority may take action against the owner of a property where such a high hedge is growing, if the hedge forms a barrier to light or access, such that the owner or occupier of a neighbouring property has his reasonable enjoyment of that property adversely affected.

 Formal action by the local authority could require the owner of the hedge to reduce its height to a maximum of 2 metres.
-The council could not require the hedge to be completely removed.
+The council could not require the hedge to be completely removed or for trees to be destroyed i.e that would not be carried out in accordance with BS3998 (2010).

-The council may decline to investigate a high hedge complaint where it considers that the complainant has not taken all reasonable steps to resolve the matter him/herself.
+The council may decline to investigate a high hedge complaint where it considers that the complainant has not taken all reasonable steps to resolve the matter for themselves, or where it appears that the high hedge legislation does not apply.

 Making a complaint